Best 2-Person Inflatable Kayak UK 2025

 Packed Size - 92x60x43cm

-Cons - Slow to inflate, stern storage areas are not waterproof
+Cons - Slow inflation time, storage compartments are not fully waterproof

-Overall - A versatile kayak with plenty of storage and additional features
+Overall - A versatile and capable fishing kayak with plenty of useful features

 Razor Kayaks R2 Ultra